KannonZenetism/zenetism-field-physics/zenetism/mpx/centropic-affliction-contra-entropic-collapse.md

 ## 6. Seal

 > The essence does not turn.
-> What is centropic cannot become inverse; what is inverse cannot become centropic.
+> What is centropic cannot become entropic; what is entropic cannot become centropic.
 > Affliction is not collapse.
 Oppression is not possession.
 Distortion is not essence.
 > Biosa under attack is still Biosa.
 Soma burdened is still Soma.
 > Recovery is release, not reversal.